Looking for a new wood floors? This 20-page guide can help you explore flooring styles and options as you narrow down your favorite floors.

 Most people researching solid wood flooring and engineered wood flooring might not realize that the dimensions between the two options can be quite different.
 You may not be able to get the same widths and lengths with engineered wood as you can with solid wood.
 This depends on the manufacturer you are working with.

 For example, about 90% of the floors available today as an engineered product are only available in sizes up to 6′ long with an average board length of about 2′.
-Likewise each board tends to be no wider than 4-5″.
+Likewise, each board tends to be no wider than 4-5″.
 Using short, narrow flooring boards, such as in this Hickory flooring example (above right), will result in a floor with many more seams and joints.
-This will make your room, and your overall space, look very busy.
+This will make your room, and your overall space look very busy.

 Some manufacturers offer engineered wood flooring in the same widths and lengths as solid wood flooring options.
 This will dramatically improve the overall look of your floor, as in this example of a wide plank Hickory hardwood floor installed in a home in Florida.
 It features engineered wood flooring crafted in 8″ wide boards, up to 12′ long and installed directly to a concrete slab.
 Engineered hickory floors are among the strongest and most durable options for your home.

 Solid wood flooring comes in a variety of thicknesses: typically 1/2″, 5/8″ and 3/4″.
-There is very little difference in cost between 1/2″ thick and 3/4″ thick, because you start with the same raw material when you the make the flooring.
+There is very little difference in cost between 1/2″ thick and 3/4″ thick because you start with the same raw material when you make the flooring.
 So making a floor 1/2″ thick actually produces more waste than making a floor that is 3/4″ thick.

 Engineered flooring also comes in a variety of thicknesses.
 There are two components of “thickness” when considering engineered flooring — that of the “backing,” which provides the structure for the flooring, and the “wear layer” which is the surface you walk on after it is installed (we’ll talk more about Wear Layer in the next section).
 The backing of an engineered floor is comprised of multiple thin layers of wood which can include quality plywood, OSB, or other hardwood or softwood configurations.